Wisconsin Lease Agreement with ezSign

 Ending and Renewing

-FIXED TERM – No written notice is required to terminate a lease for a fixed term because the lease automatically ends on the last day of the term unless otherwise specified in the lease.
+FIXED TERM – No written notice is required for termination of a Lease that has a fixed term because the Lease automatically ends on the last day of the term unless otherwise specified in the Lease.

-Tenancies with automatic renewals: Landlords MUST remind the tenants of the renewal at least 15-30 days before the deadline of automatic renewal.
+Tenancies with automatic renewals: Landlords MUST remind the Tenants of the renewal at least 15-30 days before the deadline for automatic renewal.

 Wisconsin law does not impose a limit on security deposits, nor does it require payment of interest on the security deposit.
-Furthermore, in Wisconsin municipalities may NOT create their own additional security deposit requirements.
+Plus, Wisconsin municipalities may NOT create their own additional security deposit requirements.
 66.0104(b)

 Returned Payment Fee

-If a tenant pays rent in cash, the landlord upon receiving the payment shall provide the tenant with a written receipt stating the nature and amount of the payment.
-A landlord is not required to provide a receipt for rental payments made by check.
+If a Tenant pays rent in cash, the Landlord must provide the Tenant with a written receipt stating the nature and amount of the payment.
+A Landlord is not required to provide a receipt for rental payments made by check.